jhuscott/taskcheck/README.md

 include_unplanned = true # include unplanned tasks in the report in an ad-hoc section additional_attributes_unplanned = ["due", "urgency"] # additional attributes to show in the report for unplanned tasks
 ```

+## Algorithm

+The algorithm simulates what happens if you work on a task for a certain time on a given day.

+For each day X starting from today, it sorts the tasks by decreasing urgency.
+It start from the most urgent tasks that can be allocated on day X depending on the task's
+`time_map` and on your calendars.
+It allocates a few number of hours to the task,
+then recomputes the urgencies exactly as Taskwarrior would do
+if it was running on day X. Having recomputed the urgencies, it restarts.

+If after 2 hours a long task has decreased its urgency, it will be noticed and the newer most urgent
+task will get scheduled in its place.

+For `today`, taskcheck will skip the hours in the past -- i.e. if you're running at 12 pm, it will
+skip all the available slots until 12 pm.

+The maximum time that is allocated at each attempt is by default 2 hours
+(or less if the task is shorter), but you can change it by tuning the Taskwarrior UDA `min_block`.

 ## Tips and Tricks